Sharad Pawar slams PM Modi over black money issue

 The Maratha strongman also recalled a statement given by Union minister Uma Bharti in December 2017 over cleaning of the Ganga.

-Bharti had said she would launch mahaupvaas se mahaprayan' (fast unto death) if implementation of plans related to Ganga cleaning did not start by October 2018.
+Bharti had said she would launch 'mahaupvaas se mahaprayan' (fast unto death) if implementation of plans related to Ganga cleaning did not start by October 2018.
 Pawar said the sacred river still remained polluted, but Bharti has not yet launched her fast unto death.

 The Devendra Fadnavis government in Maharashtra is not serious about providing reservation to the Maratha community, he alleged.
 The BJP-led government first decided to provide reservation to the Marathas and then asked someone close to it to file a petition in the Bombay High Court against the measure, he claimed.